DerekYJC/Web-of-Things/README.md

 * **Content negotiation** - The process to ask for a specific encoding in the HTTP.
 * **WebSockets** - They are a powerful system for web servers to push notifications to web clients.
 * **JavaScripts** - It is a dynamic programming language where client-side scripts are able to process data asynchronously and alter the interfaces/pages being displayed.
+* **Node.js** - It provides event-driven structure that can write high-performance server-side web applications in, making our application be the server.
+On top of that, it also has package manager [npm](/npm.md).

 ## Get's started